Examination Rules and Procedures

-13. If you complete the examination before the 15-minute warning is given, you will place your exam number on the examination booklets or if you have typed your exam, save and upload your exam answers from your laptop to the Securexam server.
+13. If you complete the examination before the 15-minute warning is given, you will place your exam number on the examination booklets or if you have typed your exam, save and upload your exam answers from your laptop to the ExamSoft server.
 NO STUDENT WILL BE PERMITTED TO LEAVE HIS OR HER SEAT AFTER THE 15-MINUTE WARNING IS GIVEN.
 THIS INCLUDES THOSE STUDENTS WHO MIGHT COMPLETE THE EXAMINATION BEFORE THE SCHEDULED ENDING TIME.
 Under no circumstances should any writing or typing occur after the “End of Exam” command is given.
-Once the exam has ended, REMAIN SEATED.
+Once the exam has ended, remain seated.
 The proctor will give end of exam instructions.
-Once your exam has been collected, you may leave the room.
+Once all exams have been collected, you will be dismissed by the proctor and may leave the room

 As exams may still be in progress in the other rooms, please leave the room quietly and then leave the first floor area immediately.

 14. Some or all examinations may be arranged so that two examinations are taking place within the same room with sectioned seating.
 If you are taking an examination in a room in which other students are taking a separate examination and your examination is completed earlier than the other exam, the same procedures outlined in #13 above are in effect.

 15. Students taking exams on laptops and students writing exams will be in the same exam room.
 You may want to consider bringing earplugs to minimize any source of noise during the exam.